This post may contain affiliate links. Please read my disclosure for more info.

 Myth: Potassium from Bananas Stops the Jitters

 Bananas don’t stop coffee jitters, despite a popular myth to the contrary.
 The idea behind the myth is that the jitters come from caffeine’s diuretic effect.
 They claim that you are losing potassium and other vital electrolytes and that eating a banana is a great way to replenish that particular nutrient.

-The problem with that claim is actually two-fold.
+The problem with that claim is actually three-fold.

 - You are highly unlikely to ever drink enough coffee to have a significant impact on your potassium levels.

 - If you did, it would take way more than 1 banana to get your potassium levels back up to normal.

 - Coffee is a source of potassium, although some types of coffee offer less potassium than others.

 Bananas aren’t entirely useless for stopping the jitters, though.
 After all, they still count as food.

 What If Your Caffeine Jitters Last for Days?